LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 the statistics of a probable CFG for each route available (Something to explore later on!).

 Regardless, we can clearly see the value and problems with a CFG with an Chomsky Normal Form approach.
-It does a great job at defining the structure and rules to reproduce a sentence, but is terrible when it comes to generating sentences based on its model.
+It does a great job at defining the structure and rules to reproduce a sentence, but is terrible when it comes to generating meaningful sentences based on its model.
 The uses for this could vary from case to case.
 One possible use is to study unique languages and its POS to help identify possible responses.
-Another is to identify the use of a word based on what POS it is paired with given a data set of sentences.
+Another is to identify the use of a word based on what POS it is paired with given a set of sentences.
 Another keynote to take away is this model can be generated dynamically without interference, but has no mechanism to learn over time on what an appropriate sentence looks like.